inciteful-xyz/inciteful-docs/index.md

 ---

 # What is Inciteful?
 Inciteful is a new take on the process of searching through academic literature and, as such, can be a bit confusing at first.
-The hope is that after a quick tour through these pages you'll get the hang of it quickly.
+The hope is that after a few minutes with these pages you'll quickly get the hang of it.

+## Getting Started
 The site was built from the ground up to be flexible.
-That means whether you are just skimming or a power user, you should be able to accomplish what you need.
+That means whether you are just skimming or are a power user, you should be able to accomplish what you need.

-## Getting Started
-The documentation is broken up into pieces based on what you are trying to accomplish.

-* Go straight to the [Quick Start](#quick-start) section below if you are the type who just wants to dive right in and figure it out as you go.
+* Go straight to the [Quick Start](quick-start) section if you are the type who just wants to dive right in and figure it out as you go.

 * The [Use Cases](use-cases) section goes into different ways of using Inciteful.